box/box-openapi/README.md

    sure to see if there's an unresolved specification before paying attention to other warnings.

+## Deployment of compiled source

+The Yaml files are automatically tested and compiled using [Travis CI](https://travis-ci.com/box/box-openapi/builds/113026758).
+The compiled
+JSON specification is then published to the `en` branch here on GitHub.

+For a combined, resolved version please have a look at this [fully build specification](https://opensource.box.com/box-openapi/openapi.json).

 # Swagger 2.0

 The older and incomplete Swagger 2.0 specification is stil available on the [Swagger 2.0](https://github.com/box/box-openapi/tree/swagger_2.0) branch.